Back to all articles

 The Decoy Effect

-How adding an inferior third option makes your target choice look more attractive.
+How adding an obviously worse third option makes your target plan look like the smart pick.

 The Framing Effect and Its Impact on UX